jcothdev/jcothdev.github.io/index.md

 ### Profile

-I was born and raised in Maryland, and I currently live with my wife and infant child in Baltimore.
+I was born and raised in Maryland, and I currently live with my wife and son in Baltimore.
 I completed my bachelor's degree at the University of Maryland, College Park in biological sciences in 2015.
 I initially worked in the biotechnology sector before making the move over to being a software developer late in 2019.
 My scientific background gave me a leg up in technical problem solving and a strong ability to grasp complex technical systems.

 My first software engineering role gave me rigorous experience with Java, building an enterprise scale Natural Language Processing (NLP) system.
 I was also selected to a project to work with the machine learning team of the NLP platform, we created an integrated data analytics pipeline where I showcased my Python skills to create a critical connection between the TensorFlow cores and a web user interface.